12/4/19 By DAN ULLOA

 While the medical community has been slow to embrace the existence of the endocannabinoid system for years, she said some medical professionals she has met have been open to learning about the benefits of cannabis while others have entrenched beliefs from old propaganda that it’s bad.

-Gill is a recognizable face in industry circles, having spoken at many conferences, including the recent Real Cannabis Entrepreneur conference in Newark.
+Gill is a recognizable face in industry circles, having spoken at many cannabis conferences, including the recent Real Cannabis Entrepreneur conference in Newark.
 Gill has been featured in Cosmo, Yahoo News, Viceland, Good Housekeeping, and Marie Claire, among others.

-She about her notoriety that “it’s crazier than anything I could have dreamed.”
+She said about her notoriety that “it’s crazier than anything I could have dreamed.”
 Gill added that “it means the most to me when my work or story is featured in the mainstream media.
 The people who need me the most aren’t reading industry publications or searching google for cannabis info.”

 Gill is optimistic regarding the future of cannabis saying that “federal legalization is inevitable.
 It’s just a matter of time.
 We need it so badly.
 It’ll increase access for patients everywhere and open the market to so many new consumers.”